apache/airflow/CONTRIBUTING.rst

 .. code-block:: bash

-   mkvirtualenv myenv --python=python3.7
+   mkvirtualenv myenv --python=python3.9

 5. Initialize the created environment:

 .. code-block:: bash

-   ./breeze-legacy initialize-local-virtualenv --python 3.7
+   python3 scripts/tools/initialize_virtualenv.py

 6. Open your IDE (for example, PyCharm) and select the virtualenv you created as the project's default virtualenv in your IDE.